 Other forms of fatty liver

 A condition similar to NAFLD can affect people who do drink a lot of alcohol.
-See separate leaflet called Alcohol and Liver Disease for more details.
+Read more about alcohol and liver disease for more details.
 Another fatty liver condition called fatty liver of pregnancy is a rare but serious condition of pregnancy.
 In this condition a lot of fat builds up in the liver cells and causes damage quite quickly.
 The cause is not known.
 Symptoms include being sick (vomiting), tummy (abdominal) pain and jaundice.
 Jaundice is a condition caused by a build-up in the body of a chemical called bilirubin, where your skin and other body parts turn a yellow colour.

-The rest of this leaflet is only about NAFLD.
+The rest of this section is only about NAFLD.

 NAFLD is the most common persistent (chronic) liver disorder in western countries such as the UK.
 It is thought to occur in about 1 in 5 adults in the UK and in up to 4 in 5 adults who are obese.
 (However, most of these people have 'simple fatty liver' and not the more serious types of NAFLD.)

 The risk factors for developing NAFLD include: